ibm-cloud-docs/apps/index.md

 ## Step 3.
 Deploy your app
 {: #deploy-getting-started}

-You can deploy your app by using the console or the command line.
+You can deploy your app by using the console or the CLI.

 ### Using the console
 {: #console-getting-started}